Workers' Compensation and Social Security Disability Lawyer in Salem, Ohio

 A Proud Heritage to Emulate in Salem, Ohio

 As Heller, Maas, Moro & Magill, Co., LPA has sought to expand its legal services to injured workers in Northeastern Ohio, we opened offices in Salem, Ohio.

 Salem is 20 miles (30 minutes) southwest of Youngstown, and spans the border of Columbiana and Mahoning counties in Northeastern Ohio.
 The Salem area, which includes the City of Salem and the surrounding townships of Perry, Goshen, Green and Butler, had a population of 30,409 in the 2010 census.

 Salem was founded and settled by the Friends religious group (“Quakers”) in 1806.
 This affiliation informed the city’s active participation in the abolition and women’s rights movements of the 19th century.

 We work to emulate the determination to stand up for what’s right that is Salem’s heritage.
-Heller, Maas, Moro & Magill helps victims of workplace injuries and the disabled get the benefits they deserve and have been promised by law.
+Heller, Maas, Moro & Magill, Co., LPA helps victims of workplace injuries and the disabled get the benefits they deserve and have been promised by law.

 We fight the system from our offices at 1376 East State Street in Salem; phone (800) 589-6611.
-If you have been injured in the workplace or are unable to work due to a disability, contact us for a free legal consultation about seeking workers’ compensation or Social Security Disability assistance.
+If you have been injured in the workplace or are unable to work due to a disability, contact our Ohio personal injury attorneys for a free legal consultation about seeking Workers’ Compensation or Social Security Disability assistance.